gaigeshen/mybatis-helper/Readme.md

 ### How to configure with spring support

 JUST replace `SqlSessionFactoryBean` to `MybatisHelperSqlSessionFactoryBean`, or add `MybatisHelperConfigurerProcessorBean` bean to your configuration.
+More information please see TestCase in mybatis-helper-spring module.

 ```java
 @MapperScan("me.gaigeshen.mybatis.helper.spring.mapper")